 Joint stiffness and aches are the common problem faced by lots of people these days, especially, if they have a sedentary lifestyle, such as a desk job.
 Studies show that yoga is therapeutic in managing stiffness and increasing flexibility, which in turn lowers down the joint pains and risk of osteoarthritis or osteoporosis in elderly women.
-Regular practice of Yoga also, tone your supporting muscles and helps in preventing injuries.
+Regular practice of Yoga for flexibility also, tone your supporting muscles and helps in preventing injuries.

 Helps in reducing High Blood Pressure

 Practicing yoga can help you in naturally reducing Hypertension, or high blood pressure, which has become a common concern for many people.
 In recent studies, it is discovered that yoga reduces oxidative stress levels which is a primary cause of increased blood pressure.

 Helps in lowering Anxiety